KnutAM/cyclic_data/README.md

 After completing these steps, the modules in `cyclic_data` will be available for importing in python session using the environment `<my_env>`.

+**Update package**: If new updates (obtained via `git pull`) are to be included, run `pip install .` from the same directory as this file, while having `<my_env>` as your active conda environment.

 ### Install globally using pip (alternative)

-In cmd or shell with the current working directory the same as for this readme:

-`pip install .`
+In cmd or shell with the current working directory the same as for this readme: `pip install .`

+**Update package**: The same procedure is used to update if updates via `git pull` have been obtained.

 ## Data availability
 Actual data is not part of the repository, but will be made available when the corresponding scientific publication has been peer-reviewed and accepted.